ngnlx/about/README.md

 # 🚀 Cloud Engineer Portfolio

 Welcome!
+I'm **Nguyen Le**, a Cloud & DevSecOps Engineer with over 13 years of software development experience, including 6+ years focused on **Azure, AWS, and Kubernetes**.
+I specialize in designing and operating **secure, scalable, and production-grade cloud platforms**, and have led cross-functional DevOps teams to deliver enterprise solutions.

-I'm an experienced Cloud Engineer with a focus on Azure, AWS and Kubernetes.
-This repository serves as a quick index of hands-on projects and case studies I reference in interviews.
+This repository serves as a quick index of **hands-on projects, POCs, and case studies** that I often reference during interviews and technical discussions.

 ## 🌟 Skills at a Glance